DS - Decision Sciences

 Courses numbered 100 to 299 = lower-division; 300 to 499 = upper-division; 500 to 799 = undergraduate/graduate.

 DS 350.
-Introduction to Production and Operations Management 3 credit hours
+Introduction to Production and Operations Management (3).

 DS 400.
-Principles of Global Supply Chain Management and Logistics 3 credit hours
+Principles of Global Supply Chain Management and Logistics (3).

 Cross-listed as IB 400.
 Designed to provide an overview of supply chains and logistics focusing on issues related to supply, operations, logistics and integration in a global context.
 Current and relevant topics to discuss include purchasing management, supplier relationships, ethical and sustainable sourcing, resource planning, process management, global logistics and location decisions, process integration, and performance measures.
 Area multi-national companies (Koch, Cargill, Spirit, Cessna and other aviation companies, etc.) are featured as live cases/guest lectures.
 Prerequisites: junior standing, advanced standing.

-An academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit.
-Graded Cr/NCr.
 Prerequisites: junior standing and 2.250 GPA.